nus-cs2103-AY1920S1/duke/docs/README.md

 # User Guide

 Duke is a personal chat bot that uses the CLI to manage daily tasks.
-It is a case insensitve CLI application.
+It is a case-insensitve CLI application.

 ## Quick Start